jb-/tabstash/README.md

-# 404
+# tabstash
-Chrome extension that forbids me from visiting some useless pages
+A super lightweight Chrome extension that stashes current tabs and applies the stashed.